dj-fiorex/DrawerJs/README.md

 It is a customizable WYSIWYG HTML canvas editor for freehand drawing and creating sketches with simple shapes.

-# Why Fork?

-Because i need to add some custom functionality, like add image from url and add your logo

 ## What is DrawerJs?
 How can I use it?

 Here you will find more informations about features and a short faq: [DrawerJs](https://www.DrawerJs.com)